 - City of Arts and Sciences.

 Valencia is also one of the greenest cities in Spain.
-You can check this during an excursion to the Royal Gardens - a nature reserve with a collection of rare plants.
+You can experience this during an excursion to the Royal Gardens, a nature reserve with a collection of rare plants.
 Valencians are very sensitive about siesta.
 For them, this is almost a sacred ritual that applies to most establishments in the city.
-So, 1001guide recommends planning museum excursions before 1 pm or after 5 pm.
+Therefore, 1001guide recommends planning museum excursions before 1 pm or after 5 pm.